-Added: 16th March 2022 by Morgan Sindall Infrastructure
+Added: Over a year ago by Morgan Sindall Infrastructure

 2021 was an excellent year for Morgan Sindall Group, with a record set of results.
 Group revenue rose 6% from 2020, delivering an adjusted operating profit of £131.3m (FY 2020: £68.5m) on revenue of £3.2bn (FY 2020: £3.0bn).
 The Group reported a secured order book of £8.6bn, up 4% on the year end.

 With a strong balance sheet and net cash of £358m (FY 2020: £333m), the Group is confident of achieving another good year of progress in 2022.

 "Once again, our strong commercial performance has been supported by our selective approach to work winning.
 I’m incredibly proud of our teams and colleagues, who continue to lead our commitment to innovative and responsible infrastructure with drive and dedication."

 Simon Smith, Managing Director Morgan Sindall Infrastructure

 Simon Smith, managing director for Morgan Sindall Infrastructure said: